Chamindu-Lakshan/Student_Database/Readme.md

 String password = ""; // leave blank if no password set in XAMPP
 ```

-> ⚠️ If you set a MySQL root password in XAMPP, update `password` in code.

 ---

 ### 5. Run the Application